$0 Wales Adoption Quick-Start Checklist

 Is Intercountry Adoption Right for You?

 For Welsh families who have a genuine connection to a specific country — through birth, heritage, language, or extended family — intercountry adoption can be the right path.
-For families who are primarily considering it because domestic adoption timelines feel long, it is worth understanding that intercountry adoption timelines are typically longer, not shorter: 3–7 years from application to placement is not unusual.
+For families who are primarily considering it because domestic adoption timelines feel long, it is worth understanding that intercountry adoption can be lengthy and uncertain.

 Domestic adoption through NAS Wales — including older children, sibling groups, and children with additional needs — remains the faster, lower-cost, and typically lower-uncertainty route.